 Soon it was time to board, 4 of us made our way to the aircraft.
 The old cabin interior reminds me of the good old days in the 90s!
 There were PTVs but those are the very first generation type.

 The aircraft pushed back late despite only 4 of us on board this sector, I had no idea why.
 The Captain didn't give any reason but he updated us the routing and the weather at Jakarta.
-This set of crew were fresh, taken over the inbound flight from Kuwait.
+This set of crew was fresh, taken over the inbound flight from Kuwait.
 They consist of mixed nationality - mostly Asians.
 I spotted a Korean and a Japanese but they were not serving my cabin.
 Interesting!

 We had a gentle take-off on runway 32R and after a few turns, we headed to our assigned route to our destination.

 Once the seat belt sign went off, it was time to explore the cabin and take some photos!
-The cabin crew were great and they allowed me to take as many as I like.
-Unfortunately they were busy, otherwise I wouldn't mind taking photos with a few of them.
-Unlike my Royal Jordanian experience (My Royal Jordanian Trip report), the atmosphere on board this flight was very relax and calm.
+The cabin crew was great and they allowed me to take as many as I like.
+Unfortunately they were busy, otherwise, I wouldn't mind taking photos with a few of them.
+Unlike my Royal Jordanian experience (My Royal Jordanian Trip report), the atmosphere on board this flight was very relaxing and calm.
 That's what flying should be all about.
 Didn't see any Air Marshall but one thing for sure, photography in the cabin is allowed as long as you don't disturb anyone.
 The passengers were not concerned at all and some even smiled at me!

 Photos of the cabin

 Legroom space is adequate, however, there were tissue papers in the rack, the airport cleaners must have missed it, how could they?